 If using Thread.interrupt(), ensure that all cases are handled and that the responses of an interrupted thread are safe.

-Avoid using the Thread.interrupt() method to interrupt a thread to indicate that the thread should exit, unless it can be guaranteed that the interrupted thread is not modifying shared state which could be corrupted.

 6.61 Concurrent data access [CGX]

 6.61.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.61 applies to Java.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.61 applies to Java.

 Some data elements of Java can be shared between threads, while other data elements cannot.
 Data elements that can be shared between threads are termed shared memory or heap memory.
 All instance fields, static fields, and array elements are stored in heap memory and thus can be shared.
 Other data elements such as local variables, formal method parameters, and exception handler parameters are never shared between threads.
 The obvious issue is that data elements shared between threads must be synchronized to be accessed safely.